enjre/enjre.github.io/index.md

   or with my rock band, Bone Haus

 ## Projects
  * I created a website for my rock band to keep our fans updated.
 All code is written by me.
-Check it out: http://bonehausband.com/
+[Check it out](http://bonehausband.com/)
  *